The CLASS Path to Chile

 The CLASS High and Dry Site

-CLASS will make observations from a site located high in the Andes of Northern Chile at an elevation of 5,200 m (17,000 ft).
+CLASS observes from a site located high in the Andes of Northern Chile at an elevation of 5,200 m (17,000 ft).
 The latitude and longitude of the site are 22°57′35″S and 67°47′14″W. It is in the Atacama Desert, one of the driest places on Earth.
 Locating CLASS at a high and dry site is important for limiting the negative impacts of microwave emission from water and oxygen molecules in the atmosphere.

 The CLASS site is 40 km from the nearest town, San Pedro de Atacama.
 Therefore the site is fully self-sufficient, with its own diesel generators, conduit for power and data, a control room, a laboratory, and a machine shop.